-The aim of the covering letter is to persuade the employer to read your CV.
+The aim of a covering letter is to persuade the employer to read your CV, so it's vital to make an impact with yours.
 It needs to clearly highlight why you are interested in the job and why you are suitable.
-Covering letters should be word processed using the same font as the CV.
-(In some countries handwritten letters may be the norm if graphologists are used to analyse your personality and suitability on the basis of your handwriting.)
+Covering letters should be word processed using the same font and design as your CV.
+(In some countries, handwritten letters may be the norm if graphologists are used to analyse your personality and suitability on the basis of your handwriting.)

 Top tips for a good covering letter: